Predictive biomarkers allow early preventive intervention

 With the rapidly growing number of people with diabetes, the ability to intervene early with a more intensive approach for those who need it most could be instrumental in reducing complications.
 This capability could greatly reduce the expenses of hospital stays, kidney dialysis and transplants, amputations, blindness, heart attacks and strokes that cost billions of dollars each year.

-Currently we are not able to predict which patients are most likely to develop devastating diabetic complications.
-Since accelerated diabetic nephropathy (DN) and retinopathy (DR) occurs in some individuals with modestly elevated blood sugars, while others never progress in spite of poor sugar control over many years, treatments cannot be individualized appropriately, often resulting in less aggressive treatment than is necessary for those at greatest risk of complications.
+Until now, we have not been able to predict which patients are most likely to develop devastating diabetic complications.
+Since accelerated diabetic kidney disease occurs in some individuals with even modestly elevated blood sugars, while others never progress in spite of poor sugar control over many years, treatments cannot be individualized appropriately, often resulting in less aggressive treatment than is necessary for those at greatest risk of complications.
 By the time symptoms occur, it is too often too late to change the outcome, even with aggressive treatment.
 Patients who are unaware of their specific risks are often complacent and unresponsive, when more attentive behavior could dramatically change their outcomes.

 PreventAGE Is in a Position to Fundamentally Transform Diabetes Care